Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": The Hub Highway Hypothesis

 \subsection{Discussion}

-We observe substantial evidence from the above sequence of experiments supporting the \textit{Hub Highway Hypothesis}.
+Our sequence of experiments provide substantial evidence supporting the \textit{Hub Highway Hypothesis}.
 Although it has long been established that the hubness phenomenon negatively affect common applications, such as clustering and even near neighbor search recall, existing ANNS methods, such as HNSW and NSG \cite{Zhao2023TowardsEI} mostly emphasize algorithmic improvements and performance optimizations only.
 We have shown that leveraging the inherent structures in the data, particularly hub-highway occurrences, should be central to the design of new scalable similarity search indexes.

-As discussed earlier, the skewness of the $k$-occurrence distribution $N_k$ directly affects the quality of search in terms of recall.
-Given our empirical results showing that hub-highways allow queries to traverse the graph faster, interesting future research directions might consider leveraging this distribution to improve edge pruning heuristics or judiciously choose which edges to explore during beam search over proximity graphs.
+\textbf{Scientific Implications:} Our work reveals that the hub highway is an intrinsic and naturally-forming structure in high-dimensional proximity graphs.
+We believe this observation is both novel and has important implications for the scaling potential of many traversal heuristics.
+Specifically, we expect the benefits of sophisticated search initialization methods to decay under hub-style preferential attachment.

+Initialization is a recurring and popular research direction for graph-based near-neighbor search, and leading algorithms vary greatly in their initialization techniques.
+The research question dates back to the seminal 1993 paper by Arya and Mount~\cite{arya1993approximate}, which conjectured that clever search initialization -- in their case, via $kd$-tree -- could improve performance over random initialization.
+Over the following three decades, the research community has investigated diverse stratified sampling based on clusters~\cite{sebastian2002metric}, vantage-point trees~\cite{iwasaki2010proximity}, seeds formed from the graph expansion of $kd$-trees~\cite{iwasaki2018optimization} and previously-visited nodes~\cite{wang2012query}, hierarchical graphs~\cite{Malkov2016EfficientAR}, hierarchical clustering~\cite{munoz2019hierarchical}, dataset medoids~\cite{Subramanya2019DiskANNF}, and several other methods before finally returning to cluster-stratified candidates~\cite{oguri2024theoretical, ni2023diskannplusplus} and random entry nodes~\cite{jaiswal2022ood}.

+How is it that these early papers on graph search show performance gains, even as today's best vector databases return to simple initializations without performance loss?
+Our hub highway hypothesis offers a clear explanation for this apparent contradiction: In the early 2000s and 2010s, datasets were low-dimensional and initialization was important to avoid local minima and long graph detours.
+However, modern vector databases contain data that is sufficiently high-dimensional to naturally form a fast-routing structure, explaining why initialization no longer drives performance.
+Based on our results, we conjecture that the largest algorithmic improvements to graph-based ANNS should come from optimizations that affect the connectivity and cost of traversal in the base graph, such as link pruning and search algorithm design.